bentan4853563/AmazHub/_portfolio/okokagency-eu.md

     - "Slim"
     - "Figma"
 ---
-Brave Dev World is pleased to announce the launch of OKOK Agency, a bespoke actor-agency platform developed to enhance the casting experience in the entertainment industry.
+AmazHub is pleased to announce the launch of OKOK Agency, a bespoke actor-agency platform developed to enhance the casting experience in the entertainment industry.
 This project reflects our commitment to delivering tailored web development solutions that connect users seamlessly and allow talents to stand out effortlessly.

 ## Project Overview: OKOK Agency
 OKOK Agency was created to bridge the gap between actors seeking opportunities and agencies looking for talent.
 By leveraging advanced web development technologies and custom design, we built a platform that simplifies the casting process.